February 3, 2014 § Leave a Comment

 I am now, officially, a published poet!

 My poem on imaginary numbers (The Mathematical “i”) was published in the March 2013 issue of At Right Angles, a school mathematics journal.
-You can download the entire issue here (it is a large download) or view the magazine in sections here with a link to the poem as a googledoc.
+You can read my poem on my website here: The Mathematical “i”

 March 11, 2012 § 2 Comments